Purple & Old Gold Award

 The Purple and Old Gold Award for Meritorious Scholarship

-The Purple and Old Gold Meritorious Award is awarded to one graduating student in each academic department (or major academic field when unique disciplines are combined into a school or merged department) who has demonstrated outstanding academic success at the university.
-Candidates are identified by the Office of the Registrar and departments select one recipient.
+The Purple and Old Gold Award for Meritorious Scholarship is awarded to the top graduating student(s) in each academic discipline who have demonstrated outstanding academic success at the university.

 The Purple and Old Gold Award for Conspicuous Achievement